KaterinaWalter/webdocs/docs/course-info.md

   * 🎯 **Activities:** Between note-taking sessions, you will also be tasked with coding exercises that provide you opportunities to check your understanding, play around with new skills, think creatively, practice debugging, solve challenges, and collaborate with peers. _Think of these activities as mini-projects._

 {: .highlight .fs-3 }
-Expect at least one classwork-type assignment to be **graded** each week: Either a "note check" to confirm you are caught up on new material, or a completion grade for a coding activity. _It should be easy to get 100% in this category if you are engaged during class!_
+Expect at least one classwork-type assignment to be **graded** each week: Either a "note check" to confirm you are caught up on new material, or a completion grade for a coding activity. _It should be easy to get 100% in this category if you are engaged and on-task during class time._

 {: .warning .fs-3 }
-‼️ If you are ABSENT, you are expected to take initiative to catch up on any missed classwork! _Everything_ we cover in class is on the **course website**.
+‼️ If you are **ABSENT**, you are expected to take initiative to catch up on any missed classwork! _Everything_ we cover in class is on the **course website**.
 Refer to the **Blackbaud** classwork assignment each week to see which 📓 **note sections** were covered or which 🎯 **activities** need to be completed.

 ---

 ## Expectations & Policies

+### Community Values

+Our classroom culture relies on embracing these 3 key values: **PREPAREDNESS**, **ENGAGEMENT**, and **RESPECT**.

+* Being <span class="highlighter">prepared</span> for class means you have your laptop ready (follow the directions written on the board) within the first 5 minutes of class.
+It also means you arrive with a positive attitude and ready to learn!
+* Show you are <span class="highlighter">engaged</span> by volunteering answers/comments and completing classwork as directed.
+You are expected to take your own notes while new material is being introduced, to contribute during group activities, and be open to collaborating with all classmates.
+ * Student actions that interfere with learning will NOT be tolerated.
+Do not squander your time here on distracting apps, side conversations, or doing work for other classes.
+* Being <span class="highlighter">respectful</span> of your community means being mindful of and kind toward your environment and the people within.
+ * Respect includes arriving **on-time** as it affects the entire class.
+ * Respect others’ property.
+Avoid touching or writing on anything that does not belong to you.
+ * Pick up after yourself and don’t expect other people (like your teacher) to clean up your messes.
+ * Respect each others’ voices by allowing others to finish their comments before jumping in.
+BWL’s **Constructive Dialogue Principles** will serve as our framework for successful group discussions:
+  * Let go of winning.
+  * Ask questions to understand.
+  * Find what is shared.
+  * Share your story and invite others to do the same.
+  * Make yourself and others feel heard.

+{: .warning .fs-3 }
+⏰ **TARDINESS:** If you are **over 5 minutes late**, you must first get a LATE PASS from the Upper School Office and enter QUIETLY so as to not disrupt the lesson.

+### Other Classroom Policies
+* 🗓️ **Office Hours / Extra Help** is held in <span class="highlighter">Room #71</span> during <span class="highlighter">7th period (1:00-1:40) daily</span>.
+  * Drop-ins are welcome, meaning there is no need to let me know in advance.
+* 📝 You can leave a **sticky note on my desk** for anything you want me to remember to do.
+  * _Ex: “Please re-grade my Unit 1 Project”_
+* 🖊️ **Student supplies** (pens, pencils, sticky notes, etc.) will always be available to borrow, located up front by the whiteboard.
+  * No need to ask, but please return pens/pencils after class!
+* 🤞 **SILENTLY SIGNAL** that you need to leave for the bathroom or water by holding up crossed fingers.
+* 🚫 **NO FOOD** in the Computer Lab → eat your lunch in the Commons instead.
+ * Specifically, please do not bring _meals_ to eat in this classroom.
+Small **packaged snacks** are OK!
+* 📱 **NO-PHONE ZONE!** → as per the new BWL Upper School policy, phones must be locked up downstairs while you are in the building.
+  * If you are caught with a cell phone in class, it will be confiscated immediately and you will be sent to the Upper School office.
+* 🖥️ Using your personal **LAPTOP** is a _privilege_.
+  * If you are caught using your laptop for things like iMessage, Discord, Snapchat, etc., you will be required to use the **DESKTOP COMPUTERS** in the classroom for a period of time.

+{: .important .fs-3 }
+🧠 Finally, some **mindset** tips: I strongly encourage you all to be **proactive** about your learning, embrace **creativity**, take **responsibility** for your work, and _never be afraid to ask for help_!!!
+There are no bad questions, and chances are if you are wondering about it, someone else in the class is too.
+If you feel most comfortable waiting until after class, that is okay, but do keep communication open between us.

 ### AI Usage Policies
 * **Generative Artificial Intelligence (GenAI)** tools like ChatGPT are a significant technological advancement that has the potential to support your learning, especially in Computer Science.
 But with any new technology, there are significant limitations and risks associated with its use, misuse, and overuse. *[Source](https://www.aiforeducation.io/ai-resources/drafting-a-genai-academic-policy)*